-While the MLR rule helps cushion an insurer’s losses over time, it also protects consumers against overpriced qualified health plans.
+While the MLR rule helps cushion an insurer’s losses over time, it also provides consumer protections against overpriced qualified health plans.

-Given that healthcare costs have been rising for the last several decades, it’s comforting to know whether or not your hard-earned money is being spent on the medical expenses and healthcare quality improvements that you personally benefit from.
+Given that medical costs have been rising for the last several decades, it’s comforting to know whether or not your hard-earned money is being spent on the medical expenses and healthcare quality improvements you benefit from.

 If your premium isn’t used responsibly, you’ll get a rebate

-Insurers that fail to meet the MLR threshold are required to pay back excess profits or margins in the form of rebates to their participants.
+Health insurance carriers that fail to meet the MLR threshold must pay back excess profits or margins in the form of rebates to their participants.
 However, annual rebates aren’t based on a single year’s MLR.
-The ACA requires insurers to issue rebates based on their rolling average MLR from the previous three years.
+The ACA requires insurers to issue rebates to health plan participants based on their rolling average MLR from the previous three years.

 Let’s say you’re a customer of an insurance company with a plan from the large group market, and your insurer only reports an 83% MLR.
-Remember, for large group markets, the requirement is 85%, so there’s a 2% gap here.
+Remember, the requirement is 85% for large group markets, so there’s a 2% gap.

 In this case, a 2% rebate would be paid back to all its policyholders to make up the difference.
-This rebate would be paid directly to you through a rebate check, a direct deposit, or simply as a reduction in your premium.
+The rebate would be paid directly to you through a rebate check, a direct deposit, or a reduction in your premium cost.

 In other cases, the rebate may go to the employer that paid the premium on the enrollees' behalf, and they’ll see that it’s used for their employees’ benefit.